squinkylabs/SquinkyVCV/docs/sfz-player.md

 * LFM.
 A true "through zero" linear FM.
 This allows unusual effects where the sample is the "carrier" and the signal on the LFM input is the "modulator".
 This signal is usually an audio rate signal.
 It can be considered bipolar, but since (like everyone else) we use phase modulation rather than frequency modulation it doesn't really matter - any DC on the input will not be audible.

 * Depth.
 An optional CV that controls the depth of the LFM.
 Think of it as an optional VCA on the LFM input.
-A typical use would be to route in an ADRS to control the amount of FM.
+A typical use would be to route in an ADSR to control the amount of FM.
 This signal is unipolar.
 0V is off, and +10 V is fully on.
 When nothing is plugged in it is as if 10 volts were applied - no change.

 Controls: